knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/ActivitiesApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **updateActivityOccurrence**
+# **updateActivityOccurrenceStatus**
-> updateActivityOccurrence($activity_occurrence_id, $activity_occurrence_status)
+> updateActivityOccurrenceStatus($activity_occurrence_id, $activity_occurrence_status)

-Updated the status of an activity occurrence
+Update the status of an activity occurrence

 If setting to 'FINISHED' reward will be run based on current metrics that have been recorded already.
-Aternatively, see results endpoint to finish and record all metrics at once.
+Alternatively, see results endpoint to finish and record all metrics at once.
+Can be called by non-host participants if non_host_status_control is true

 ### Example
 ```php